NikSchaefer/university-ideal-life/README.md

     "Q2-How many events have you Participated in ?": 4,
     "Q3-How many activities are you Interested in ?": 6,
     "Q4-How many activities are you Passionate about ?": 5,
-    # "Q5-What are your levels of stress ?": 1,
-    # "Q6-How Satisfied You are with your Student Life ?": 1,
-    "Q7-How much effort do you make to interact with others ?": 3.0, "Q8-About How events are you aware about ?": 3.0,
+    "Q7-How much effort do you make to interact with others ?": 3.0, "Q8-About How events are you aware about ?": 3.0, }
-    # "Q9-What is an ideal student life ?": 1,
-}

 input_dict = {name: tf.convert_to_tensor([value]) for name, value in sample.items()}